Amy Roloff Shares Cute Photo With Baby Jackson, Says Roloff Farms For ‘Family And Kids And Now Her Kids’ Kid’

 The Roloffs are set to welcome Joel to the family on August 5.
 Stay tuned to see how Amy, the Little people, Big World matriarch, will handle the marriage of their only daughter.
 Look out for Baby Jackson, as well, as he’ll certainly be dressed to kill come Saturday.

-[Featured Image by Thos Robinson/Getty Images for Discovery]
+[Featured Image by Thos Robinson/Getty Images]